SECU Public Fellows Internship

 To connect talented undergraduates with local leadership in order for the students to obtain meaningful on-the-job experience and to build capacity for underserved areas and reduce the talent drain from rural communities in North Carolina.

-Degree-seeking undergraduates in the Departments of Government and Justice Studies (GJS) or Social Work OR undergraduate students participating in the ACCESS program are eligible.
+Degree-seeking undergraduates in the Departments of Government and Justice Studies (GJS), Social Work, or Public Health OR undergraduate students participating in the ACCESS program are eligible.
 Applicants must be North Carolina residents who are full-time students.
 Internships must be academic, credit-bearing, and housed with a North Carolina-based organization, agency, or business representing one of the targeted industry sectors identified by the SECU (see below).
 Students awarded funding must agree to meet with the SECU Foundation Board upon completion of their internship.
 The successful applicant will articulate how the internship experience will contribute to his or her long-term career goals and aligns with his or her major.
 Two professional references and a criminal background check are required.
 The selection committee will prioritize applicants whose references, resume, and essay demonstrate leadership experience and potential, a desire to serve, and an internship aligned with the goals of the program.
 Students must intern at an agency or organization, preferably nonprofit or governmental, providing services to underrepresented populations or contributing to an effort addressing a rural community need.
 Selected participants will be in good academic standing with at least a 2.5 GPA.